Not worth your money. Too tall for its short wheelbase, the Huffy Rock is a poor fit for any child.

 The quick answer is that cheap 12″ bikes are too tall for the age of child they are designed for.
 For example, the Huffy Rock It 12″, Walmart’s smallest pedal bike, has a minimum seat height of 17″.
 Kids with 17″ inseams, however, are often wearing 4T or 5T clothes and are too tall for the Huffy Rock It.
 With longer legs and bodies, the bike doesn’t offer enough horizontal space to give them room to ride (their knees can hit the handlebars when turning).

 For those amazing two and three-year-olds who can pedal a cheap bike without training wheels, the frame of the bike is usually the right size, but the seat is too high and they can’t reach the ground when sitting on the seat.
 As shown in this video, two-year-old Luca does an amazing job riding a Huffy Rock It without training wheels, but he cannot reach the ground to stop, so his parents have to run beside him the entire time he is riding.
+We can’t stress it enough: finding the right bike size is key!
+Check out our easy bike sizing guide for help!

 So what’s a parent to do for 2 to 5-year-olds that need a bike?